YeisraelD/Governor-Timelock-Base/README.md

 - You need a secure, modular base that uses the latest **OpenZeppelin 5.x** standards.
 - You're looking for a setup that’s already battle-tested with a full suite of **Foundry** tests.

+Whether you're building a new DAO or just learning the ropes, this repo is meant to save you hours of boilerplate and security auditing.